echoedinvoker/rayzher/demo_01/memo.md

   - But it is relatively inflexible.
 Each user who downloads this skill can only log in with the account password you keyed in during training.

 ### _Write a simple CSV to Loop_

+- Recieve mail addresses are written into CSV file to interate.

 ### _Send Email_